danidiaz/cauldron/README.md

 # cauldron

-Put your constructors and decorators in the cauldron, then get your beans out!
+Put your recipes in the cauldron, make it boil, and get a tasty bean in return!